-When considering improving the efficiency of plant operations, the main focus is on production or operations management.
+When considering improving the efficiency of plant operations, the main focus is on production, parcel tracking and operations management.

 Control rooms are an essential element for increasing the productivity of industrial plants, as well as for improving the safety of employees.
 They are spaces where vital information for the efficient operation of plants is visualised and analysed, making decision-making faster and, above all, based more on facts than emotions.